NiftyZk/niftyzk/readme.md

     │   └── witness_calculator.js
     ├── circuit.r1cs  <-- The r1cs file is the output of the circom compiles
     ├── circuit.sym <-- Compilation artifact
-    ├── test_proof.json <-- The test_proof.json is written after running npm run test.
-The javascript generated test proofs are used when generating rust tests for the cosmwasm contract.
-Without this the rust tests can't be generated successfully.
     ├── verification_key.json <-- The verification key exported by snarkjs
     ├── vk_meta.txt <-- Used for tests.
 Stores information about which zkey was used for the verification_key.json.
     └── zkeys <-- The zkeys with the contributions for the phase-2 ceremony.
 The final key will be stored here